Ashwin-Raj18/doc-room/README.md

 Connect and mapStateToProps for states in component.

-in client/components/posts/Post.js  useSelector() and useDispatch() is used to demonstrate more modern way of mapping state into components.
+In client/components/posts/Post.js  useSelector() and useDispatch() is used to demonstrate more modern way of mapping state into components.